Neal Prakash, M.D., Ph.D.

 - 2006 - 2007, Visiting Assistant Professor, Magnetic Resonance Research at University of Hawaii, Honolulu, HI

-- 2001, M.D., Medical Scientist Training Program, University of California, Irvine College of Medicine
+- M.D., Medical Scientist Training Program, University of California Irvine College of Medicine

-- 1992, B.A., Molecular and Cellular Biology (Neurobiology emphasis), University of California, Berkeley
+- B.A., Molecular and Cellular Biology, University of California Berkley

 - 2001 -2002, Intern, Department of Internal Medicine, Barnes Jewish Hospital, Washington University in Saint Louis, Saint Louis, MO